 EL DRAC DE GAÜDI, FINCA GÜELL

 A house inherited by Eusebio Güell from his father.
 Güell commissioned Antoni Gaudí to re-design and make improvements to it.
-Gaudi added stables, a gatehouse, and a huge iron gate with its famously fierce dragon as part of the design.
+Gaudi added stables, a gatehouse, and an enormous iron gate with its famously fierce dragon as part of the design.

 PARC DE LA CIUTADELLA